Write the YAML-Configuration-File

 YAML Transforms to Arrays

-If you have never heared about YAML: YAML is a simple configuration language.
-And with a library you can easily transform a YAML file into an array.
+If you have never heared about YAML: YAML is a simple configuration language; with a library you can easily transform a YAML file into an array.
 That is why YAML is so widespread.
-In TYPEMILL, the basic informations are transformed into a simple one-dimensional array like this:
+In TYPEMILL, the basic properties defined in YAML are transformed into a simple one-dimensional array like this:

 array ( 'name' => 'Cookie Consent, 'version => '1.0.0', 'description' => Enables a cookie consent for websites', 'author' => 'Sebastian Schürmanns', 'homepage' => 'https://cookieconsent.insites.com/', 'licence' => 'MIT' )

 Of course, you can also create a multi-dimensional array.
-This works with simple indentation.
-Two spaces indicate the next level.
+This works with simple indentation; use two spaces to indicate the next level.
 A YAML definition like this:

 options: first: yellow second: green